A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Conclusion

 \section{Conclusion}

-In this work, an open-source software package for the dynamic model identification of the full standard dynamic parameters of the dVRK is presented (\url{https://github.com/WPI-AIM/dvrk_dynamics_identification}).
+In this work, an open-source software package for the dynamic model identification of the dVRK is presented\footnote{\url{https://github.com/WPI-AIM/dvrk_dynamics_identification}}.
 Link inertia, joint friction, springs, tendon couplings, cable force, and closed-chains are incorporated in the modeling.
 Fourier series-based trajectories are used to excite the dynamics of the dVRK, with the condition number of the regression matrix minimized.
-A convex optimization-based method is used to get the full standard dynamic parameters subject to physical feasibility constraints, which are more suitable for the fast recursive Newton-Euler computation.
-The identification performance is improved significantly compared to previous work \cite{fontanelli2017modelling}.
-The package is written in Python under Jupyter Notebooks with free dependent software modules, which makes it easy to read and replicate.
-Although this software package is initially developed for the dVRK, it is easy to use it for the dynamic model identification of other robots.
+A convex optimization-based method is used to obtain dynamic parameters subject to physical consistency constraints.
+Experimental results show the improvement of the proposed modeling and the robustness of the package.
+Although this software package is developed for the dVRK, it is feasible to use it on other robots.

-Future work will be devoted to further reducing the error by precisely modeling the cables and gears, and applying the identified dynamic model in simulations and model-based control.